sysbiolab/RGraphSpace/docs/articles/graphspace-accessors.md

   [`flipGraphSpace()`](https://sysbiolab.github.io/RGraphSpace/reference/GraphSpace-transform.md),
   and
   [`transposeGraphSpace()`](https://sysbiolab.github.io/RGraphSpace/reference/GraphSpace-transform.md)
-  are all exact — a coordinate/pixel permutation, with no resampling, no interpolation, and no risk of misaligning nodes against the background image.
-When these transformations are applied to a normalized `GraphSpace`, the changes are reversible.
-Otherwise they are applied to raw coordinates.
+  are all exact coordinate/pixel permutations, with no resampling, no interpolation, and no risk of misaligning nodes against the background image.
+Applied to a normalized `GraphSpace`, these operations transform the normalized coordinates, leaving the raw coordinates intact so the original orientation can be restored without loss.
+  Applied to a `GraphSpace` that has not been normalized, they transform the raw coordinates permanently.
+The `persist` argument controls this
+  behavior: `persist = TRUE` writes the transformation into the raw coordinates regardless of normalization state.

 ``` r